 Repeated cycles of decreased oxygenation lead to very serious cardiovascular problems and stroke.
 Additionally, these individuals suffer from excessive daytime sleepiness, depression, and loss of concentration.

-The first step in treatment resides in recognition of the symptoms and seeking appropriate consultation.
-Our doctors are qualified to offer consultation and treatment options.
+The first step in treatment starts with recognition of the symptoms and seeking appropriate consultation.
+Our doctors are qualified to offer both consultation and treatment options.